-The well-proven CN235-220 is the lowest cost solution to meet the needs and requirements of various government and non-government organizations for the light-medium class of aircraft.
+The well-proven CN235-220 are the lowest cost solution to meet the needs and requirements of various government and non-government organizations for the light-medium class of aircraft.
 CN235-220 is able to carry up to 4,700 Kg of maximum payload, or up to 36 passengers.

 Dirgantara Indonesia's CN235-220 Military transport aircraft has undergone various continuous improvements in design, engineering technology application, and manufacturing method in order to meet the highest quality standard as well as the demanding operational requirements for various challenging environments.

-CN235-220 aircraft is a proven platform to perform broad spectrum of special missions including Search and Rescue (SAR), Exclusive Economic Zone (EEZ) control, marine pollution prevention and control, maritime surveillance and security, Anti-Surface Warfare (ASuW) and Anti-Submarine Warefare (ASW).
+CN235-220 aircraft is a proven platform to perform broad spectrum of special missions including Search and Rescue (SAR), Exclusive Economic Zone (EEZ) control, marine pollution prevention and control, maritime surveillance and security, Anti-Surface Warfare (ASuW) and Anti-Submarine Warfare (ASW).